biya-coin/biyaliquid-docs/.gitbook/infra/upgrade-node.md

 ### Chain Upgrades

-Biyachain periodically undergoes software upgrades.
+Biya Chain periodically undergoes software upgrades.
 When a chain upgrade governance proposal is passed, a block height will be specified at which all nodes will automatically panic and stop running.
 At this point, the upgraded `biyachaind` binaries can be installed, and the node can be restarted.

 See [biya-coin/biyachain-chain-releases](https://github.com/biya-coin/biyachain-chain-releases/releases) for the most recent and prior chain releases.